Gag Play

 Overview

 Gag play is a consensual BDSM practice in which a device is placed in or over a partner's mouth to restrict speech and reinforce a sense of helplessness, vulnerability, or control.
-It belongs to the broader family of bondage and power-exchange activities and is widely treated as an ordinary kink rather than a clinical condition.
+Also called silencing play or mouth bondage, it belongs to the broader family of bondage and power-exchange activities and is widely treated as an ordinary kink rather than a clinical condition.
 This article traces the long pre-erotic history of the mouth restraint, the modern community vocabulary that turned it into negotiated play, the psychology of enforced silence, and the distinctive airway-safety concerns the practice raises.

 History & origins